iconengineering/iconengineering.github.io/about/index.md

 ---

 <!-- Content -->
-ICON is a mid-sized consulting firm with a national reputation for excellence.
-We are small enough to be responsive yet large enough to have the resources required for expansive civil engineering projects.
-We bring a committed, experienced team.
-ICON currently employs 20+ engineering staff with GIS, CAD, and administrative support.
+Founded in January 1997, ICON Engineering, Inc. is a locally owned and operated consulting civil engineering firm based in Centennial, Colorado.
+Although our areas of service include nearly all aspects of civil engineering, we are best known for our expertise in water resources.
+ICON specializes in complex floodplain modeling and hydrologic/hydraulic analyses, development of river and drainage master plans, stream stabilization and restoration improvements, bridge hydraulics, and design of utility and storm water infrastructure.
+ICON’s capabilities also include roadway design, land development, and the development of geospatial and web-based solutions.
+ICON currently employs over 20 engineering staff with GIS, CAD, and administrative support.

 ICON offers its clients expertise in the Planning, Design, and Management of civil engineering projects, with emphasis on drainage, flood control, and